-Jim Elbert, Goldrea’s President and CEO, comments: “The results of the 2018 airborne survey continue to demonstrate the strategic importance of the Company’s Cannonball Property which is located between Crystal Lake Mining’s Newmont Lake Property to the north and Seabridge Resources Iskut Property (Quartz Rise porphyry copper target) to the south, During October of 2019 Crystal Lake reported multiple new discoveries which define important mineralized corridors trending towards the Cannonball Property and on October 21, 2019 Seabridge announced that they will be proceeding with a major drill program at Quartz Rise in 2020.
-Seabridge further announced that Quartz Rise exhibits remarkable geological similarities to the KSM Project and that the upcoming drill program will focus on testing an extensive IP anomaly associated with a diatreme containing significant porphyry copper gold mineralization.
+Jim Elbert, Goldrea’s President and CEO, comments, “The results of the 2018 airborne survey continue to demonstrate the strategic importance of the Company’s Cannonball Property located between Crystal Lake Mining’s Newmont Lake Property to the north and Seabridge Resources Iskut Property (Quartz Rise porphyry copper gold target) to the south, During October of 2019 Crystal Lake reported multiple new discoveries which define important mineralized corridors trending towards the Cannonball Property and on October 21, 2019 Seabridge announced that they will be proceeding with a major drill program at Quartz Rise in 2020.
+Seabridge further announced that Quartz Rise exhibits remarkable geological similarities to the KSM Project and that the upcoming drill program will focus on testing an extensive IP anomaly associated with a diatreme containing significant porphyry copper gold mineralization.”

 The Company is currently reviewing financing options and has applied for an area based, multi-year drilling permit to test any chargeability anomalies identified by these surveys.